-Guidance counselors will report progress to the administration on a quarterly basis.
+Guidance counselors will report progress to administration on a quarterly basis.

-Surveys, verbal feedback, and student/parent participation will indicate effectiveness
+Surveys/verbal feedback will indicate effectiveness.

-G1.B2 Preparation/Registration for postsecondary education can be a confusing and complex process.
-2
+G1.B2 Preparation/registration for post secondary education can be a confusing and complex process.

-G1.B2.S1 Increase the cooperation and communication with the advising and recruiting office at FSCJ
+G1.B2.S1 Increase the cooperation and communication with the advising and recruiting office at Florida State College of Jacksonville.
+4